Grapes

 Introduction

 Wine may represent the most expensive and creative use of grapes, but it is not the only use.
 Eaten fresh as table grapes, dried as raisins or processed into jams, jellies and juices, grapes are thought to have been first cultivated more than 7,000 years ago near present-day Iran.
+Grape leaves are also used in a variety of cuisines.

 Spanish friars are credited with bringing European varieties to the United States to serve at the missions they settled across California and the southwest beginning in the 1700s.
 California’s climate provided ideal grape-growing conditions, and consequently it became the leading grape-growing state.